Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Abstract

 \section{Abstract}

-Let $(M,g)$ be a closed oriented Riemannian $3$-manifold and suppose that there is a strongly irreducible Heegaard splitting $H$.
+Let $(M,g)$ be a closed oriented Riemannian $3$-manifold not diffeomorphic to the 3-sphere and suppose that there is a strongly irreducible Heegaard splitting $H$.
 We prove that $H$ is either isotopic to a minimal surface of index at most one or isotopic to the stable oriented double cover of a non-orientable minimal surface with a vertical handle attached.
-In particular, this proves a result conjectured by Rubinstein.
+In particular, this proves a result conjectured by H. J. Rubinstein.
 Some consequences include the existence in any $\mathbb{R}P^3$ of either a minimal torus or a minimal projective plane with stable universal cover.
-In the case of positive scalar curvature, it is shown for spherical space forms not diffeomorphic to $S^3$ or $\mathbb{R}P^3$ that any strongly irreducible Heegaard splitting admits a minimal representative in its isotopy class, and that there is a minimal Heegaard splitting of area less than $4\pi$ if $R\geq 6$.
+In the case of positive scalar curvature, we show for spherical space forms not diffeomorphic to $S^3$ or $\mathbb{R}P^3$ that any strongly irreducible Heegaard splitting is isotopic to a minimal surface, and that there is a minimal Heegaard splitting of area less than $4\pi$ if $R\geq 6$.

 When studying the topology of $3$-manifolds, it can be useful to realize a Heegaard splitting as a minimal surface, since the geometric nature of minimal surfaces simplifies comparisons between splittings and helps in classification or counting problems.
-Such a result was announced by Rubinstein in \cite[Theorem 1.8]{Rubinsteinnotes}, where he sketches a proof, and it was used in \cite{ColdingGabai, ColdingGabaiKetover} for instance.
-Apparently a complete proof was not published, so we state it as a conjecture:
+Such a result was announced by Rubinstein in \cite[Theorem 1.8]{Rubinsteinnotes}, where he sketches a proof, and it was used for instance by Colding, Gabai \cite{ColdingGabai} and Colding, Gabai, Ketover \cite{ColdingGabaiKetover} to prove an effective version of the classification of irreducible Heegaard splittings in non-Haken hyperbolic $3$-manifolds first proved by Tao Li with other methods \cite{TaoLI1} \cite{TaoLI2} \cite{TaoLI3}.
+Apparently a complete proof of \cite[Theorem 1.8]{Rubinsteinnotes} was not published, so we state it as a conjecture:

 \begin{conj}[Rubinstein \cite{Rubinsteinnotes}]